kksgandhi/micrologue/README.md

  - You can change `<title>` in index.html to give your story a new title
  - You can change `solarized-dark` to `solarized-light` in index.html to change the colorscheme from light to dark.
  - You can change the colors for the various speakers in `speakers.css`
+ - There are a couple of customization options in `configuration.js`

 To actually write your own text, open `passages.js`.
 There is some commenting within the file that should hopefully help you along.